 Sandwell Adult and Family Learning Service (SAFL) is committed to providing the best possible opportunities for all learners.
 We want everyone to achieve his or her full potential and to enjoy what the service has to offer.

-The Curriculum Quality strategy is based on moving the whole Service forward in this commitment.
-Our shared vision being to:
+The Curriculum Quality strategy is based on moving the whole service forward in this commitment.
+Our shared values being to:

 Equality and Diversity

 Sandwell Adult and Family Learning Service is committed to promoting equality and celebrating diversity.
 We want every person to do well and enjoy their class.
 We will:

 - Support you with your work in a safe place.

 - Celebrate your efforts and successes and help you if things don’t go well.

 - Make sure that all facilities are as accessible as possible.

 - Make sure that our enrolment and assessment procedures are fair and that any barriers faced by learners are dealt with.

 - Make sure that harassment and discrimination are not tolerated.